Economic slowdown cyclic in nature; right time to invest in India: Goyal

 Commerce and Industry Minister Piyush Goyal on Tuesday said that the recent economic slowdown is a cyclic structural adjustment, and it is the right time to invest in India before growth bounces back.
-Admitting that the country's economic growth has slowed down in the past two quarters (January-March and April-June in 2019) to a six-year low of 5 percent, Goyal said that India is no longer the fastest-growing major economy.
+As India is no longer the fastest-growing major economy in the world, Goyal admitted that the country's economic growth has slowed down in past two quarters (January-March and April-June in 2019) to a six-year low.

 Elaborating further, he said that India is willing to engage with modern technology and is looking at efficiency in domestic production - particularly in gas.
 About renewable, he said Prime Minister Narendra Modi has dropped the bombshell of 450 GW of renewable energy target -- solar, nuclear, wind and gas (in some sense).

-On the foreign direct investment (FDI) he said that India has opened up the platform to almost all sectors, except to a few which are security or national policy concerns.
-In the energy sector, 100 percent FDI is allowed.
-On tax rates and ease of doing business in India, he said, "Our income tax rates are aligned with all comparable economies.
-India provides single window service without opening doors behind the window, which has been experienced in the past."
+On the foreign direct investment (FDI) he said that India has opened up the platform to almost all sector, except to a few which are security or national policy concerns.
+In the energy sector, 100 per cent FDI is allowed.
+On tax rates and ease of doing business in India he said, "Our income tax rates are aligned with all comparable economies.
+India provides single window service without opening doors behind the window, which has been experience in the past."
+PTI KKS ANZ ANS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)